 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

-Madagascar spiny-tailed iguana (Oplurus cuvieri) on a tree.
+Madagascar spiny-tailed iguana (Oplurus cuvieri) on a branch.
 Madagascar spiny-tailed iguanas are a member of the Opluridae family.
 Opluridae (Madagascan Iguanas) are moderately sized lizards that are endemic to Madagascar.
-They are iguanids, not true iguanas, but lay eggs and have teeth that resemble those of true iguanas.
+They are iguanids, not true iguanas but lay eggs and have teeth that resemble those of true iguanas.
 They are mainly rock-dwelling, terrestrial lizards, but some do venture into the trees.
 Photographed in the Montagne des Francais Reserve, Madagascar.

 Model release not required.
 Property release not required.